AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 I have written the algorithms I have attached here a little more clearly for understanding,
 but it is certainly possible to optimize the runtimes of the algorithms.

-<b>Note!</b> for each algorithm I created an animated image that illustrates the implementation.
+<b>Note</b> that for each algorithm I created an animated image that illustrates the implementation.
 (The movement of the frames in the animation is relatively slow for the purpose of tracking each step).

 The algorithms work on input of numbers so that each number has a single instance (no repetitions).
-Challenge: modify the algorithms to work for the input of numbers with repeats.
+Challenge: modify the algorithms to work for input of numbers with repeats
+(e.g the input: {1, 2, 13, 2} where the number 2 repeats twice).

 1️⃣ Return LIS number & length Complexity: nlog(n).
 2️⃣ Return all LIS Complexity: sumOfLIS * lengthOfLIS.